 - when you know the name of a library database you want to search (eg. Business Source Complete)

 Academic Search Complete is the largest general Information journal database to which the Library subscribes.
-It is often a very good starting place.
+It contains over 10000 separate Journal Titles.

 Using Google Scholar